3cn-ecn/nantralPlatform/docs/docs/get-started/setup-project.md

 ---
-title: Setup your dev tools
+title: Set up the project
 sidebar_position: 3
 ---

-# Setup your dev tools
+# Set up the project

-_Things to do the first time you want to develop!_
+Let's set up the project, with git and vs code!

 ## 1. Cloning the repository